open-ephys/gui-docs/source/User-Manual/Recording-data/NWB-format.rst

 Each **spikes** group contains the following datasets:

 * :code:`data`: array with dimensions *S* spikes x *N* channels x *M* samples containing the spike waveforms.
-The :code:`conversion` attribute stores the "bitVolts" value required to convert these values into volts.
+The :code:`conversion` attribute stores the "bitVolts" value required to convert these values into microvolts (headstage channels) or volts (ADC channels).

 * :code:`timestamps`: *S* 64-bit floats containing the timestamps (in seconds) corresponding to the peak of each spike